balvig/.dotfiles/notes.md

 ## Up next

 - Find best way to avoid commiting .gitconfig name/email to .dotfiles
+- Figure out how to handle rubymotion tmux stuff on machines that don't need it
+- Make "p." create a p class='' snippet
+- Hide "errors" for scss files in vim
+- Pull request on capybara-screenshot for option to leave out timestamp from file name
 - Find a way to diff and jump back to gcommit window
 - Find a way to auto-commit+push notes when saving